 “If you are a cloud adopter rapidly adopting cloud services, but not developing the finance governance muscle, you will certainly be visiting the cloud optimization circus frequently,” says Subbu Allamaraju, Expedia Group, in his blog “Cloud Optimization Circus”.
 Comparing cloud optimization exercises while going to a circus, Subbu provides details of the problems faced by many such customers and lists out the solutions required.
-These are things that have been echoed by several Qubole customers as well who have successfully adopted cloud for Big Data processing.
+These are things that have been echoed by several Qubole customers as well who have successfully adopted the cloud for Big Data processing.
 With “Financial Governance for Big Data in the Cloud” being one of the cornerstones of the Qubole value proposition, we decided to do something about it.

 Introducing Qubole Cost Explorer

 Today we are glad to announce Qubole Cost Explorer.
-Qubole Cost Explorer (QCE) allows you to monitor, manage, and control costs by providing granular visibility of your infrastructure spend at a job, cluster, or cluster instance level.
+Qubole Cost Explorer (QCE) allows you to monitor, manage, and control costs by providing granular visibility of your infrastructure spending at a job, cluster, or cluster instance level.
 With cost explorer, you can track costs, monitor show back, justify business plans, prepare budgets, and build ROI analyses.

 So what makes Qubole Cost Explorer Standout

 Most of the stand-alone cost management tools that are available today provide cost information only at the service level.
 This is not only limiting but results in extra manual work since attributing costs at the individual user or job/workload level requires setting up a single-tenant infrastructure (clusters).
-While this architecture could provide visibility into job and user level costs, it is a very expensive solution.
+While this architecture could provide visibility into job and user-level costs, it is a very expensive solution.
 An alternate approach is to use multi-tenant clusters—where multiple users and jobs share the same cluster—as they provide statistical multiplexing gains.
 However, since costs can only be tracked at the cluster level, spending visibility at a user or job level becomes a cumbersome and time-consuming manual effort or gets obfuscated.

-Qubole Cost Explorer solves this problem and eliminates the need to trade-off or compromise on TCO for the purpose of attributing the cost to people or applications.
+Qubole Cost Explorer solves this problem and eliminates the need to trade off or compromise on TCO for the purpose of attributing the cost to people or applications.

-How can Qubole Cost Explorer Help You?
+How Can Qubole Cost Explorer Help You?

 Qubole Cost Explorer can help you avoid visiting the cloud optimization circus frequently.
 QCE provides data that can help you build the essential blocks of effective Financial Governance.